devops-den/emqx-kafka-mongo-messaging-app/README.md

     Dec 12 13:41:17 LAPTOP-JF1PIDLR kafka-server-start.sh[50201]: [2023-12-12 13:41:17,861] INFO [zk-broker-0-to-controller-alter-partition-channel-manager]: Recorded new controller, from now on will use node LAPTOP-JF1PIDLR.:9
     ```

-    All done.
-The Kafka installation has been successfully completed.
-The part of this tutorial will help you to work with the Kafka server.
+    This completes the installation of Kafka.
+The next section of the tutorial will assist you in interacting with the Kafka server.

 ### Step 4: Create a Topic in Kafka
-Kafka provides multiple pre-built shell scripts to work on it.
-First, create a topic named “emqx-to-kafka” with a single partition with a single replica:
+To begin working with Kafka, create a topic called "emqx-to-kafka" with a single partition and a single replica.
+Kafka provides several pre-built shell scripts for this purpose.

 ```
 cd /usr/local/kafka